STAND. COM. REP. NO. 1284

-"A BILL FOR AN ACT RELATING TO PHYSICIAN ORDERS FOR LIFE SUSTAINING TREATMENT,"
+"A BILL FOR AN ACT RELATING TO STATE ENTERPRISE ZONES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1379, H.D.
-2, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
-No. 1379, H.D.
-2, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1248, S.D.
+1, H.D.
+1, and recommends that it be referred to the Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Energy & Environmental Protection,